-Starting with Swift Fox 20, CWG is adding a third faction, the Grupo de Liberare or GDL.
+Starting, finally, with Swift Fox 22, CWG is adding a third faction, the Grupo de Liberare or GDL.

 The GDL will be organized and operate like a contemporary, non-state terror group, or insurgency.
 In contrast to the organized professional militaries of the two normal factions, this will provide a valuable and relevant training opportunity whether part of the unit, or opposing them.